TNolan01/tommy1/README.md

 ​
 ### **Project Goals**
 ​
-<p>Development of a fully functional E-commerce site taking into account User Stories originating from the Agile design process.</p>
+<p>Development of a fully functional E-commerce platform taking into some basic User Stories originating from the Agile design process and build on to further features. </p>

 ​
 ### **User Stories**
 <p>The project was designed using the concepts of the Agile approach.
-A project was opened on Github and linked to the repository.</p>
+A project was opened on Github and linked to the repository. </p>

 USER STORIES:​
-<p>I have attached a link to the User Stories and their status.</p>
+<p>I have attached a link to the User Stories and their status. </p>

 [Link to Kanban Board](https://github.com/users/TNolan01/projects/5)